echo2echo/Count-Lines-of-Code/README.md

 	$ chmod 755 count_lines_of_code.pl

-For script usage type the followin without arguments.
+For script usage type the following without arguments.

 	$ ./count_lines_of_code.pl